 Although some people are happy to embrace a bald future, many others feel embarrassment or shame over losing their hair.
 Thankfully, significant medical advancements now allow many of those suffering from hair loss to halt balding or even regain their hair altogether.

-What Makes an African American Hair Transplant Different
+What Makes an African American Hair Transplant Different?

 A curved hair shaft makes harvesting and planting the hair more difficult.
 Extra attention must be made to every follicle that’s removed from the patient’s donor area AND as it’s placed back into the recipient area.
 Without this extra level of precision, the follicle could be destroyed.

 When placing hairs into the hairline, once again that C-shaped curve matters.
-All ethnicities have predictable angles to the hair as it exits the skin but this angle changes from the frontal hairline to the temples to the crown.
+All ethnicities have predictable angles to the hair as it exits the skin, but this angle changes from the frontal hairline to the temples to the crown.
 When working with Afro-centric hair, even greater care must be taken with graft placement.
 The curve of the bulb should point towards the face in the hairline and towards the angle of exit in the other areas of the scalp.
-With a great deal of skill and patience, the curved grafts are placed with so that the hair will look natural and uniform as the curls grow in.
+With a great deal of skill and patience, the curved grafts are placed so that the hair will look natural and uniform as the curls grow in.

 Hairlines also differ between ethnicities.
 In current fashion, African American hairlines often run straighter across the patient’s forehead with more angular corners.
 Often this is achieved by sculpting the hairline with a razor.
 In contrast, the hairlines in Latinos or Caucasians are more M-shaped with sloping or curved corners.
 A surgeon with experience in African American hair will understand the variations in hairlines depending on the patient and their background.
 That way, they’ll create an incredibly natural look for every individual patient.